|

 was noted for the silver hairs on his flanks and quarters and at the

 root of his tail, which he often passed on to his descendants.
-Without a
+The

 c 1913 Polymelus) was perpetuated.
 Sir